kalonez/nixos-personal-backup/README.md

-nvidia-offload %command%   (or have it in steam game launch options )
+"nvidia-offload %command%"  (or have it in steam game launch options without the apostrophes)

 (Only works in Offload mode.
 Remove if you're not using offload mode)